UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/06/index.md

 6. repeat steps 4 and 5 until main stops the clock

 :::note
-Whether steps 4 and 5 happen on rising/falling edge depends on the configuration of the SPI.
+Whether steps 4 and 5 happen on rising/falling edge depends on the `CPOL` configuration of the SPI.
 :::

 ![SPI_example](images/spi_network_transmission.svg)